RosterElf Logo

 General information only – not legal advice

 This guide provides general information about implementing digital time and attendance systems in Australia.
+Always consult the relevant Modern Award and privacy legislation for your specific situation.
 It does not constitute legal, HR, or professional advice and should not be relied on as a substitute for advice specific to your business, workforce, or circumstances.

 Why switch to digital clock-in?

 Paper timesheets and manual clock-in systems are prone to errors, time theft (buddy punching), and create extra work at payroll time.
-Digital systems automate time capture, improve accuracy, and provide real-time visibility into attendance.
+Digital time and attendance systems automate time capture, improve accuracy, and provide real-time visibility into attendance.
+If you're comparing different clock-in methods, our article on GPS vs tablet time clocks compares mobile and fixed clock-in options.

-Modern time and attendance systems integrate with rostering and payroll software, eliminating double-handling of data and ensuring employees are paid correctly for the hours they work.
+Modern systems integrate with rostering and payroll software, eliminating double-handling of data and ensuring employees are paid correctly for the hours they work.
+According to the Australian Bureau of Statistics, businesses that digitise time tracking reduce payroll processing time by up to 80%.

 STEP-BY-STEP